info-sec-bot/info-sec-bot-v2/README.md

  - <i>8+ years in Information Security and Linux Administration</i>

- - 🔭 Linux FanBoi, live for open source😼
+ - 🔭 Experience with Cloud Engineering and declarative IAC development 🕴️

  - 🛸 Into High Energy Physics and Astrophysics, i love shooting stars too.